rbren/baml/README.md

 **Bash + YAML for a better shell**, powered by [yq](https://github.com/mikefarah/yq/)

-BAML lets you write `bash` scripts with a bunch of extra features provided by `yq`:
+BAML lets you write native `bash` scripts with a bunch of extra features provided by `yq`:
 * native YAML/JSON support
 * structured variables (maps and arrays)
 * neater for loops